diwsec/penttools/README.md

-its a bash script for tool automation for kalilinux and ubuntu
+A bash script for tool automation for kalilinux and ubuntu

 To install, you need some requirements